mcaralp/cellular.js/README.md

 #### id()

 Returns the identifier of the cell.
-It is a value from. `0 `to `width * height`.
+It is a value from the range `[0, width * height[`.
 Please check the function `idMode()` to see how the identifiers are numbered.

 ### Draw functions